 - Stamp Duty Land Tax (SDLT) is a mandatory tax that is applied when purchasing a property or land in England

-- Land and Buildings Transaction Tax (LBTT) is a mandatory tax that is applied when purchasing a property in or land in Scotland
+- Land and Buildings Transaction Tax (LBTT) is a mandatory tax that is applied when purchasing a property or land in Scotland

 To provide certainty to taxpayers, Land and Buildings Transaction Tax (LBTT) rates and bands will stay at the current level until 2026.
 First-time buyer relief will also remain in place.